sammuelyee/docs/cartodb-editor.md

 #### Users, Owners, and Organizations

 CartoDB Enterprise works as a hub for many users or teams working together.
-An "organization" refers to the name of the group of collaborators that will be interacting on Enterprise.
-For instance, the name of your business or project team.
+An "organization" refers to the name of the group of collaborators that are interacting, such as the business or project team.
 A user is the individual that is part of a given organization.

 If you have been using a standard CartoDB account and changed your plan to CartoDB Multiuser Enterprise, you will notice that the CartoDB Editor has some additional options.
 These options are specific to Enterprise plan users.
 For general documentation about the CartoDB Editor, please see the [CartoDB Editor documentation](http://docs.cartodb.com/cartodb-editor.html).

-**Note:** An "Owner" of an organization has administrative privileges to manage the organization, such as create users, assign quotas, and so on.
+**Note:** An Enterprise user with "owner" privileges has administrative access to manage the organization account.
+For example, they can create users and assign quotas for their organization.
+See [Owners](#owners) for more details about how to manage the organization settings.

-### **Users**
+### Users

 #### Dashboard